chr0m1ng/alexa-skill-bqeg/privacy.md

 ## Data Retention Policy

-We will retain the user provided data for ux purposes, but users may ask to remove them anytime, just by asking 'apagar todos os meus dados'.
+We will retain the user provided data (user employeer code and user pin code) for a better experience, but users may ask to remove them anytime by asking 'apagar todos os meus dados'.

 ## Log Data